 At the initial consultation, we need to explore your financial situation, so if you are able to give general information about your financial situation without resorting to documents, then it won't be necessary for you to bring documents to the initial consultation.
 If you are not able to provide information about your financial situation without resorting to documents, or you ultimately decide that you wish to proceed with a bankruptcy filing, we are going to want to see the following documents:

 1. Last year's federal and state income tax return, the year prior's federal and state income tax return, and the federal and state tax return of the year before that, including all attached W-2s, 1099s, and supporting schedules.

-3. If you operate your own business, whether a sole proprietorship or corporation, a profit and loss statement for the past six months and a profit and loss statement for the current calendar year-to-date.
+3. If you operate your own business, whether a sole proprietorship, income or limited liability company, a profit and loss statement for the past six months and a profit and loss statement for the current calendar year-to-date.

 4. Copy of most recent mortgage statements from any and all mortgage lenders.

 5. Copy of most recent statements from auto lenders or lessors.
 If you have a coupon book and don't receive monthly statements, please go on line and print a status report of your account.